larkben/mc/README.md

 - client side performance mods / tweaks?

 ## Designed for deployment on Railway
 Railway uses docker containers for deployment.
 Working.
+Uses a keep-alive script to continue to make outbound pings as long as players are in the server else server goes to sleep and costs zero.